-We are pleased to attach our audit results report, summarising the status of our audit of the Police and Crime Commissioner for Surrey Group (the PCC and CC) for the forthcoming meeting of the Joint Audit Committee (JAC).
-We will update JAC at its meeting scheduled for 20 October 2021 on further progress to that date and explain the remaining steps to the issue of our final opinion.
+We are pleased to attach our final audit results report, summarising the status of our audit of the Police and Crime Commissioner for Surrey Group (the PCC and CC) for the forthcoming meeting of the Joint Audit Committee (JAC).
+We will update JAC at its meeting scheduled for 26 January 2022 on further progress to that date and explain the remaining steps to the issue of our final opinion.
+Changes made to the previous version presented to the JAC on 20 October 2021 are highlighted in bold blue text.